 Ski Brule is a smaller resort that’s great for families.
 The affordable pricing, kids programs and daycare options make this a family favorite.
 The mountain also offers runs for all skill levels.
 The three terrain parks and 17 trails have a pretty even mix of beginner, intermediate and advanced difficulty ratings with one expert-level trail for the more adventurous riders.
 There are plenty of other activities the kids will love too.
 Try fat tire biking, cross country skiing, or one of the two tubing hills onsite.
 Ski Brule Village offers chalets, shopping and dining options.

 Check our Downhill Ski Report for current conditions to help you plan your trip!
-Some resorts may be operating differently due to COVID-19 restrictions.
 Please check each resort’s website for updates.